Consumer Education and Local Cooperation

 The phone number is

-When you call to this number, we will give you a contact to a Consumer Affairs Center or other consumer consultation contact point nearby.
-We encourage to use the Consumer Hotline for those who do not know where to turn to for consultation on their consumption life issue.
+When you call to this number, the CAA will give you a contact to a Consumer Affairs Center or other consumer consultation contact points nearby.
+The CAA encourages to use the Consumer Hotline for those who do not know where to turn to for consultation on their consumption life issue.